Our #AlrightPal? campaign is all about starting the conversation around mental health and wellbeing as a first step towards suicide prevention.

 If you’re worried about someone who might be experiencing mental health issues or suicidal thoughts, there’s lots you can do to help.
-Read our tips below for how to start a conversation where you can find lots of advice and information about partner services that can help.
+Read our tips below for how to start a conversation.You can also find lots of advice and information about partner services that can help.

 How to help